AndreiSantos07/AndreiSantos07/README.md

 - 👋 Hi, I’m @AndreiSantos07
 - 👀 I’m interested in ...
 Plants and Music
 - 🌱 I’m currently learning ...
-DSA, VDA, OOP9B
+Any
 - 💞️ I’m looking to collaborate on ... as of now, none.
-- 📫 How to reach me ... check my gmail
+- 📫 To reach me, slide in my dms
-- 😄 Pronouns: ...
-He
+- 😄 Pronouns: He/Him
 - ⚡ Fun fact: ...
 I do multitask, I am flexible in tasks.

 <!---